 Georgia’s workers’ comp laws strongly encourage settlement.
 Settling your case means that you’ll get compensation quickly and avoid the hassle and uncertainty of a workers’ comp hearing.
 However, you typically must close out your claim for good.

 In Georgia, there are two types of workers’ comp settlements.
 A liability settlement resolves a claim that the insurance company has agreed to pay.
-A non-liability settlement, on the other hand, ends a claim where there is a legitimate dispute about your eligibility for benefits.
+A non-liability settlement ends a claim where there is a legitimate dispute about your eligibility for benefits.

 Most settlements are paid in a lump sum.
 However, the insurance company might agree to a structured settlement instead.
 Structured settlements are typically used when a worker has serious injuries that are permanently disabling and require long-term care.
 Instead of a single lump sum payment, you might receive payments each month, annually, or every few years.